Cogut Institute for the Humanities

 The fellowship supports doctoral students at any stage of their pursuit of the doctoral certificate in collaborative humanities.

-Doctoral students hold the fellowship in the second, third, or fourth year of their Ph.D. program and at any stage of their pursuit of the doctoral certificate.
+Doctoral students hold the fellowship in the third, fourth, or fifth year of their Ph.D. program and at any stage of their pursuit of the doctoral certificate.